dhorlick/nhsoc_lyre/README.md

 Once you have Node.js and npm, you can chose to install nhsoc_lyre automatically, or from sources.

-If you decide you install it automatically, you'll need to choose between installing it globally or locally.

-## Global Automated Installation

-If you have access to your system's root account and you don't mind using it, you can install nhsoc_lyre globally from its remote npm repository.
-This is the easiest installation method because it doesn't require you to know or care where any of the script files are installed to on your file system.

-To use this method, type

-`sudo npm -g install nhsoc_lyre`

-This should put the get_nhsoc_image_metadata.js script (see Usage, below) on your system path.

-## Local Automated Installation
+## Automated Installation

-If you don't have access to the root account, or you're uncomfortable using it, you can install nhsoc_lyre locally.
 Change into a convenient directory and type

 `npm install nhsoc_lyre`

 This will install `./node_modules/nhsoc_lyre/` relative to this location.
 This new directory will in turn will contain a `.bin` sub-directory.
-You should either prefix the get_nhsoc_image_metadata.js script with a relative path to this sub-directory from the current directory at execution time, or add it to your system path.
+You should either prefix the get_nhsoc_image_metadata script with a relative path to this sub-directory from the current directory at execution time, or add it to your system path.

 ## Installation from Sources